 Amanda Harlech is a fashion consultant and collaborator with Karl Lagerfeld of Chanel.
 She owns a home in Shropshire, England, where she spends half her time, riding horses and walking her land, by the look of it.

-Amanda Brooks, author and fashion consultant, lives in Oxfordshire, England with her family.
+Amanda Brooks, author, shop owner and fashion consultant, lives in Oxfordshire, England with her family.
 An American, she married an Englishman and eventually they made their way back to his country when their kids were preteens in 2012.
-She has totally embraced the English country life and both blogs and Instagram s about it (both links well worth a visit).
+She has totally embraced the English country life and both writes and Instagram s about it.